Seek the Light

 Grief is a shadow that obscures our life for a while, “Even though I walk through the valley of the shadow of death…” (Psalm 23:4 RSV).
 The shadow that overcomes us when one we love dies blocks out everything except the deep darkness of our pain and sorrow.
 Yet within every of shadow there is light.
 Without light there can be no shadow.
 We make our way through the valley of the shadow of death because of the certainty of light, the assurance of God’s light, the light we seek at Christmas.

 When we grieve at the holidays, sometimes the most difficult part of seeking the light is managing the darkness.
-Unlike gradations of light, dark is dark, darkness is darkness, and in darkness there is no light.
+Unlike gradations of light, dark is dark, and in darkness there is no light.
 As Christmas nears, if you find yourself with the drapes drawn, the lamps off, and the bed covers over your head, it may be the time to ask for help.

-When we’re overwhelmed by negative emotions and immobilized by grief, especially at the holiday season, it’s the better part of self-care to seek out someone who will guide you back into the light – a counselor, a therapist, a trained clergy professional, or someone you know and trust with the well-being of your soul and spirit.
+When we’re overwhelmed by negative emotions and immobilized by grief, especially at the holiday season, it is the better part of self-care to seek out someone who will guide you back into the light – a counselor, a therapist, a trained clergy professional, or someone you know and trust with the well-being of your soul and spirit.
 We become victims of our grief if we choose to live in darkness.

 When light penetrates our heart with its warmth and goodness we feel again the power of joy - waiting for us, calling to us from the other side of grief, “Light dawns for the righteous, and joy for the upright in heart” (Psalm 97:11 NRSV).